Giovanni Solinas: Free State Stars

 In December 2015 South African club Free State Stars F.C. announced Solinas as new head coach, with former Bafana Bafana international Bradley Carnell as an assistant.
 He replaced German football manager Ernst Middendorp as head coach of the club.

 Solinas went back as head coach on 30 September 2016, On 11 January, Solinas left Free State Stars with the mutual termination of the contract.

 Al-Faisaly FC (Harmah) - return

 Solinas returned to Al-Faisaly on 1 March 2017.
 The club was involved in a relegation fight, he saved the club from relegation.

 Kaizer Chiefs

 Solinas was appointed the head Coach of Kaizer Chiefs, during the 2018/2019 season.
 On 7 December 2018, Kaizer Chiefs and Solinas agreed the termination of his contract.
 He did not finish the season with Kaizer Chiefs.

 CS Sfaxien

 Solinas was appointed head coach of the club in 2021.

-Al-Faisaly FC (Harmah) - return
+Al-Faisaly FC (Harmah) - second return

 On 16 March 2023, Solinas was appointed as the manager of Al-Faisaly for the third time.

+Al-Najma

+On 7 September 2023, Solinas was appointed as manager of Al-Najma.

+Al-Merrikh

+On 13 July 2024, Solinas was appointed as manager of Sudanese club Al-Merrikh SC.

+Al-Faisaly FC (Harmah) - third return

+On 27 July 2025, Solians was appointed as manager of Al-Faisaly for the fourth time.